Back to Colombia

 The city offers settings for all levels and preferences:

 • Simón Bolívar Park (Main Circuit - 5 km, beginner/intermediate level): The green lung of Bogotá with well-maintained trails and family atmosphere.
 Ideal for consistent training.
 Address: Carrera 60 #63-10, Bogotá.
 Website: idrd.gov.co/parque-simon-bolivar.
-Google Maps: View on Google Maps.
+Note: In 2026, it will host events like Festival Ondas in February, which may temporarily affect access; check the official site for updates.

-• Sunday Ciclovía (Chapinero-Usaquén Route - 8 km, beginner level): Every Sunday and holiday, 120 km of roads are freed up for cyclists and runners.
+• Sunday Ciclovía (Chapinero-Usaquén Route - 8 km, beginner level): Every Sunday and holiday, according to IDRD, 127.69 km of roads are freed up for cyclists and runners from 7:00 AM to 2:00 PM.
 Seventh Avenue transforms into a human river of athletes.
 Schedule: Sundays and holidays 7:00 AM - 2:00 PM.
 Information: idrd.gov.co/ciclovia.

 • National Park (Hill Circuit - 3.5 km, intermediate/advanced level): Rolling terrain with challenging climbs and panoramic city views.
 Perfect for strength training.
 Address: Carrera 7 #36-40, Bogotá.
 Google Maps: View on Google Maps.

 • Quebrada La Vieja Trail (4 km round trip, intermediate level): A natural escape within the city.
 Dirt trail with moderate ascent culminating at Cerro de Monserrate.
-Access: Calle 72 with carrera 2 este.
-Recommendation: Arrive early (before 7:00 AM) to avoid crowds.
+Access: Calle 71 with Avenida Circunvalar, with mandatory reservation via the "Caminos de los Cerros Orientales" app.
+Hours: Tuesday-Friday 6:30-11:00 AM, weekends 6:30-12:00 PM.
+Arrive early and respect conservation rules.

 • Bogotá River Malecón (Fontibón Section - 6 km flat, beginner level): New infrastructure along the river, ideal for long, steady runs without vehicular interruptions.
 Location: Avenida Ciudad de Cali with Calle 17, Fontibón.